Skip to content

 In Brief

 If you have misophonia, you have probably noticed it in someone else in your family.
 A parent who always seemed too bothered by noise at the table.
 A sibling who cannot tolerate certain sounds.
-The clustering is real.. and now, research is beginning to explain why.
+Family clustering is commonly reported, and research is beginning to explore why.

-Misophonia appears to have a meaningful genetic component.
-The evidence comes from multiple directions: family patterns, twin studies, and now genome-wide association research that has identified a specific gene variant.
+Misophonia may have a meaningful genetic component.
+The evidence comes from multiple directions: family patterns, heritability research, and genome-wide association work that has reported a possible gene variant.

 The TENM2 Gene